TeamCritterFinder/CritterFinder/README.md

 * [X] A user should be able to see contact information about the shelter for a pet
 * [X] A user should be able to reach out to the shelter via e-mail from the details activity
 * [X] The information design should be complete for the swipe card view (a user should be able to see name, sex).
-* [ ] The information design should be complete for the favorites view (a user should be able to see name, age, breed).
-* [ ] The information design should be complete for the details view (a user should be able to see name, age, breed, size, description, contact info)
 * [X] A user should be able to see multiple images of the pet from the details screen

 The following **optional** features are implemented: